N1ghtTheF0x/figura-ts/README.md

   - fixed some methods with no `this: void` but are required
   - ping functions do not need casting anymore
   - added some Minecraft interfaces from their wiki for nameplates
+- `1.1.0`
+  - Changed all type names to start with `Figura` to not cause any issues with other libraries (maybe)
+  - updated for Figura 0.1.5

 ## License